dbochicchio/vera-VirtualDevices/README.md

 # Virtual HTTP Devices plug-in for Vera and openLuup
-This plug-in intented to provide support for Heaters, Window Covers/Roller Shutters/Blinds, RGB(CCT), Dimmers and Binary Lights, Scene Controllers, and Sensors (Door, Leak, Motion, Smoke, CO, Glass Break, Freeze or Binary) that performs their actions using HTTP calls.
+This plug-in intented to provide support for Virtual Devices that performs their actions using HTTP calls.

-This plug-in is suitable to be used with Tasmota, Shelly or similar devices, or with a companion hub (Home Assistant, domoticz, Zway Server, etc).
+It's intended to be used with Tasmota, Shelly or any similar device, or with a companion hub (Home Assistant, domoticz, Zway Server, etc).
 This could be used to simulate the entire set of options, still using a native interface and native services, with 100% compatibility to external plug-ins or code.

 Partially based with permission on [Yeelight-Vera](https://github.com/toggledbits/Yeelight-Vera) by Patrick Rigney (aka toggledbits).